linli2492/DataAnalyticsAndVisualization/QuantitativeAnalysisAndVisualization/MarketProfileVolumeProfile/README.md

 Each coloured box with a letter represents a 30 minute interval of data, starting at ['A'].
 So ['A'] in the example above, represents all the prices hit between 00:00 to 00:30 (in this case, 2668.4 to 2671.4) and ['B'] being 00:30 to 01:00 etc etc.

+Market Profiles can be used in conjunction with Volume Profiles to derive a better understanding of market behavior, sentiment and potential trading opportunities by:
-A Market Profile provides structure to volume data by mapping where price spent the most time and can indicate the following:
+- Providing structure to volume data by mapping where price spent the most time.
--
+- Validate value areas identified in the Volume Profile by confirming whether the market spent significant time atthose levels.
+- Recognise areas of imbalance where there is low volume and low time commitment, which can present reversal or continuation opportunities.

+A unique feature of Market Profiles is that they are able to provide 'structural' insights into price levels, revealing whether the Highs and Lows of the day are robust or potentially vulnerable to breakouts based on participant acceptance or rejection.
+- **Strong Highs/Lows** occur when prices make sharp reversals with limited trading activity at the extremes.
+This is often marked by single prints in the profile.
+From the [**Market Profile for GC 12-24 on November 11th**](https://github.com/linli2492/ProjectsPortfolio/tree/main/QuantitativeAnalysisAndVisualization/MarketProfileVolumeProfile/images/MarketProfileTPO.png), we can see Single Prints of ['C'] from 2650.3 to 2652.7 and ['AO'] from 2716.3 to 2718.2.
+These levels suggest a firm rejection of higher or lower prices by the marke, indicating a potential boundary where buyers and sellers stepped in forcefully.